cekit/cekit/docs/getting-started/modules.rst

         descriptor [label="image.yaml"];
     }

 Once the modules subdirectory and the respective module directories below that have been created they can be added to the image.
-In order to select a module component from a repository it is necessary to add an ``install`` section.
+In order to select a module component from a repository it is necessary to add an ``install`` section as per the highlighted section below.

 .. code-block:: yaml
+  :emphasize-lines: 6-9

+  modules:
+    repositories:
+        - path: modules

     # Install selected modules (in order)
     install: